Curriculum pathway – Discover

 • The curriculum and adult interactions focus on functional communication skills, developing vocabulary and gaining knowledge of the wider world.

-• In the Primary Bridge provision within the classroom promotes engagement, allows pupils to rehearse new vocabulary and communication skills.
+• In the Primary Discover provision within the classroom promotes engagement, allows pupils to rehearse new vocabulary and communication skills.

-• In the Secondary Bridge provision, the learning links closely to life skills and supporting pupils as they prepare for their next stage in education and employment.
+• In the Secondary Discover provision, the learning links closely to life skills and supporting pupils as they prepare for their next stage in education and employment.

 • Many pupils have communication targets/SALT plan